Our next local event was due to be held at Binning Wood on Saturday 28th March.

 The map was updated for the Scottish Relay Championships in 2017 and shows the ride network radiating out from three large clearings along with an area at north of the map which is a green burial site – the Binning Memorial Wood.
 This area is marked on all maps as out of bounds to orienteers.

-It is a flat woodland which is characterised by three large circular clearings which all but the white course visit at least once.
+It is a flat woodland which is characterised by three large circular clearings.
 These clearings have up to 13 paths leading out of them and will challenge your navigation…

 Binning Wood has suffered in the past from being overgrown with rhododendrons but there has been much clearing in recent years leading to areas which are very open and runnable: